 You must ensure that you have the following installed:

 Docker 20.10.6 or above (latest version recommended) Refer to the Docker installation and upgrade guide for your OS.

-Docker Compose 1.29.1 or above (latest version recommended) Refer to the Docker Compose Installation and Upgrade guide for your OS.
+Docker Compose 1.29.1 or above (latest version recommended) Refer to steps 3 and 4 of the Docker Compose Installation and Upgrade guide for your OS.

 Git Refer to the Git installation guide for your OS.